takara-ai/Website/env/content/prompt-engineering/prompt-guide.md

 The prompt guides include placeholders, denoted by square brackets and all-caps text (e.g., [PRODUCT_DESCRIPTION]).
 These placeholders serve as variables that you should replace with information specific to your use case.
 When copying and pasting a prompt from the code block, make sure to:

 1. Replace all placeholders with relevant information, such as your product name, target audience, or specific metrics.
-2. Avoid removing the square brackets or altering the placeholder text itself, as this may impact the prompt's structure and effectiveness.
+2. Avoid removing the square brackets, as they indicate where you should input your specific information.
+Replace only the placeholder text within the brackets, ensuring that the rest of the prompt remains intact.

 ## Following the Prompt Guide Format